Zhang-VISLab/Zhang-VISLab.github.io/_pages/about.md

 ---

-Vision, Intelligence, and System Laboratory (VISLab) in the Electrical and Computer Engineering (ECE) Department at Worcester Polytechnic Institute (WPI) is led by Prof. Ziming Zhang.
+**Vision, Intelligence, and System Laboratory (VISLab)** in the Electrical and Computer Engineering (ECE) Department at Worcester Polytechnic Institute (WPI) is led by **Prof. Ziming Zhang**.
 The aim of the lab is to engage in the state-of-the-art research into the mathematical foundation of computer vision (CV) and artificial Intelligence (AI), as well as the hardware design and engineering that meets the needs of society.
+Current research focus is **TEAM-Efficient Learning**, i.e.
+* *Training Efficiency*:
+* *Inference Efficiency*:
+* *Data Efficiency*:
+* *Memory Efficiency*:
-Current research focus is Learning for TEAM-Efficiency (i.e. training, inference, data, memory) with applications of LiDAR in autonomous driving and time-series data analysis.
+training, inference, data, memory) with applications of LiDAR in autonomous driving and time-series data analysis.
 Typical works include, but not limited to, deep learning, zero-shot learning, 2D/3D object recognition/detection/segmentation, video surveillance, point cloud processing, IoT.